Gary Clark Jr.: Instruments

 Gary Clark Jr. mainly uses Epiphone Casino, both P-90 and Humbucker Gibson SG, and both Fender Stratocaster and Fender Telecaster electric guitars, as well as Epiphone Masterbilt and Gibson Hummingbird acoustic guitars.
 Clark has his own signature Blak & Blu Epiphone Casino which features Gibson USA made P-90 pickups.

 Clark uses .011-.049 D'Addario Strings EXL 115.

-Clark uses a Fender Vibro-King amp purchased from Zapata (who currently tours with him and plays rhythm guitar) paired with a Fender Princeton.
+Clark uses a Fender Vibro-King amp purchased from King Zapata (who currently tours with him and plays rhythm guitar) paired with a Fender Princeton.
 He is known for extensive use of fuzz pedals, with his most frequently used pedal being the Fulltone Octafuzz, and regular use of a wah pedal.